We did a bad thing.

-This is, by far and away, my least favorite movie in the entire Star Wars franchise.
-There is very little about this movie I find redeeming.
-Instead of giving a point by point break down (you know you've all seen it more than you wanted to) I'll just give you the good, the bad, and the ugly of Star Wars - Episode 1 - The Phantom Menace.
+This is, by far and away, Karl's least favorite movie in the entire Star Wars franchise.
+There is very little about this movie he finds redeeming.
+Instead of giving a point by point break down (you know you've all seen it more than you wanted to) we'll just give you the good, the bad, and the ugly of Star Wars - Episode 1 - The Phantom Menace.

 - The Jedi.
-Ewan McGregor has always been my favorite thing about the prequels.
+Ewan McGregor has always been Karl's favorite thing about the prequels.
 He grows into the role of Obi-Wan Kenobi during the three movie series and is leaps and bounds above everyone else by Revenge of the Sith.
 Liam Neeson is also very good in this movie except for his ridiculous hair.
 It's kind of a shame that the Star Wars movies didn't get more Qui-Gon.
+Tonya, on the other hand, found them both forgettable with Obi-Wan actually getting less screen time than remembered.

 - Darth Maul.
-I'm amazed that Darth Maul doesn't have more of a cult following than he does.
+I'm amazed that Darth Maul doesn't have more of a cult following.
 If you really think about it, Darth Maul is the best Sith apprentice in the whole series.
 All the others are either very old or very busted up.
-Darth Maul is all karate kickin', double-lightsaber slinging, mean looking Sith.
+Darth Maul is all karate kickin', double-lightsaber slinging, mean looking Sith, with horns.
 I know he was eventually brought back in the Clone Wars but it's a shame he didn't live to fight again in the next live action movie instead of giving us old guy Dracula.
+Tonya found him... meh.

 And that about covers that.
-I know you might argue "What about the pod race!" and I would concede that if it wasn't so darn stupid in concept that the execution of it was pretty wizard.
+I know you might argue "What about the pod race!" and we would concede that if it wasn't so darn stupid in concept that the execution of it was pretty wizard.
+Tonya thought it was one of the best parts of them movie.

 - The Story.
 The story is boring.
 Trade disputes and politics.
-The Queen Padmae Amidala (played by Natalie Portman who peaks in this movie and gets significantly worse from here forward) has no freaking idea how to govern.
+The Queen Padmae Amidala (played by Natalie Portman, who peaks in this movie, gets significantly worse from here forward) has no freaking idea how to govern.
 She's manipulated by... well, everyone.
 And she is some weird age.
 Like she ends up with little orphan Ani in the next movie who is like a ten year old kid here, yet she is AN ELECTED QUEEN so just overlook the pedophilia I guess.
 It's just awkward and silly.
+As we discussed on the Patreon special podcast about this episode, Wikipedia claims she is only 14.
+There is no way she is remotely 14 years old in this movie.
+I'm sure I've seen her age listed in other Star Wars sources as 17ish which makes slightly more sense.

 - The dialog.
-This is a huge problem that plagues these prequels where they have to wiki-splain (my word) everything.
-"What are midi-chlorians?"
-"Well, Wikipedia says..."
+A huge problem that plagues these prequels is that they have to wiki-splain (my word) everything.
+"What are midi-chlorians?" asks Ani awkwardly.
+"Well, Wikipedia says..." responds Qui-Gon.
 Again, awkward.

 - Yoda.
 Yoda ends up being pretty awesome by the next movie but in the Phantom Menace he doesn't have a clue what's going on.
 Pretty much every scene he is in he's confused by something.
 I guess he grows into wise old Yoda.